10 Tips For Drinking More Water Every DayBy Sarah S – Jenny Craig

 9. Add bubbles & flavor

 If consistently drinking plain water is hard for you, try unsweetened carbonated water.
-Sparkling water is a great way to put a bubbly twist on regular water and could also help replace a sugary soda addiction.
+Sparkling water is a great way to put a bubbly twist on regular water and could also help replace a soft drink or energy addiction.
 Try replacing soda with sparkling water, or for more flavor, try infusing your water with fruits and herbs.
 Simply fill a pitcher with water and add 1-2 cups of your favorite fruits and herbs, stir, and refrigerate for a few hours or overnight for best results.
 Experiment with various flavor combinations, such as cucumber, strawberries, and mint, or blueberries, lemon, and basil.
 Or for a simple solution add a wedge of lime, lemon or orange to your water.

 Another idea: Try heating your water up and a slice of lemon.
 There are even other beverages that contain some water that can help you stay hydrated.
-Coconut water, skim milk, fat-free milk, and smoothies all contain water - just make sure they fit with your plan if your goal is weight loss.
+Coconut water, skim milk, fat-free milk, tea and smoothies all contain water - just make sure they fit with your plan if your goal is weight loss.
 However, drinking only these alternate beverages will not be enough to keep your body hydrated and should be used to supplement your water intake.

 10. Eat your water